Azure/azure-sdk-for-net/sdk/keyvault/Azure.ResourceManager.KeyVault/samples/Sample1_ManagingKeyVaults.md

 string vaultName = "myVault";
 Guid tenantIdGuid = new Guid("Your tenantId");
 string objectId = "Your Object Id";
-Permissions permissions = new Permissions
+AccessPermissions permissions = new AccessPermissions {
-{
     Keys = { new KeyPermissions("all") },
     Secrets = { new SecretPermissions("all") },